Fr75s/library/MODIFICATIONS.md

 ## Quick Modifications

 Here are some quick modifications you can do on Library.
 These don't teach you much, but they add functionality that isn't included by default or in the settings.

-### Replacing the Backgrounds

-You can easily add/change the backgrounds shown in Library.

-To do this, go to `assets/backgrounds` in the theme's root directory (`[LIBRARY FOLDER]/assets/backgrounds`).
-Then, add your desired backgrounds, but be sure to add one for light mode and one for dark mode.
-Rename the backgrounds to `light-[number].jpg` and `dark-[number].jpg`, where `[number]` is the next number from the last backgrounds (which would be 3 if no backgrounds have been added, as Library comes with 2 sets of backgrounds.).
-Now, you can change to your background by finding the "Change Background" option.

-You can also set the color of the plain background by setting the color for `plainBG`.
-To learn more about changing colors, see [Custom Color Schemes](#custom-color-schemes).

 ### Center Titles